 Industry Landscape.
-Connecticut is home to some of the country's leading companies, including, but not limited to the following members of the 2020 Fortune 500: Cigna, Charter Communications, Hartford Financial Services, Synchrony Financial, XPO Logistics, Booking Holdings, Stanley Black & Decker, Xerox, Frontier Communications, Amphenol, EMCOR Group, United Rentals and W.R.
+Connecticut is home to some of the country's leading companies, including, but not limited to the following members of the 2020 Fortune 500: Cigna, Charter Communications, Hartford Financial Services, Synchrony Financial, XPO Logistics, Booking Holdings, Stanley Black & Decker, Xerox, Frontier Communications, Amphenol, EMCOR Group, United Rentals, Otis Worldwide Corporation, GXO Logistics and W.R.
 Berkley.
 The historical presence of the insurance industry in the State, and especially in its capital city of Hartford, has caused it to be referred to as the "insurance capital of the world".

 Transportation.
 Connecticut has an extensive network of expressways and major arterial highways which provide easy access to local and regional markets.
 Connecticut is home to Bradley International Airport ("Bradley") in Windsor Locks, which is accessible from all areas of the State and western Massachusetts via the highway network and public transportation system.
-In 2019, Bradley handled approximately 200 commercial flights every day to 30 non-stop destinations and was served by virtually all major passenger and cargo air carriers.
-Those flights served over 6.7 million customers in 2019.
-Bradley served over 4.6 million passengers in 2021, which represented a 31.6% decrease from pre-pandemic levels and a 95.7% increase over 2020 passenger levels.
-Overall commercial operations in 2021 were down 26.4% compared to pre-pandemic levels, but were up 26.5% compared to 2020 levels.
+In 2022, Bradley handled approximately 175 commercial flights every day to 40 non-stop destinations and was served by virtually all major passenger and cargo air carriers.
+Bradley served over 5.8 million passengers in 2022, which represented a 14% decrease from prepandemic levels and a 25.5% increase over 2021 passenger levels.

 The Connecticut Department of Transportation funds and oversees the operation of rail, bus, paratransit and ferry services throughout the State.
 Prior to the COVID-19 pandemic, the New Haven Line (including the Waterbury, Danbury and New Canaan branch lines), Shore Line East and Hartford Line served approximately 42 million passengers each year.
-As of December 2021, passenger counts on all State bus and rail lines are 57.8% of 2019 pre-pandemic levels.
+As of December 2022, passenger counts on all State bus and rail lines are 78.6% of 2019 pre-pandemic levels.
 Since the beginning of the COVID-19 pandemic, passenger counts have significantly declined.
 State-funded, contracted public bus and paratransit transportation programs provided approximately 42 million passenger trips a year on urban transit, commuter express bus, rural transit, and Americans with Disabilities Act paratransit services.
 The overall program includes State-funded CTtransit bus services in 8 urbanized areas and CTfastrak bus rapid transit services in the greater Hartford area, as well as urban and rural transit and paratransit services provided by 13 independent, locally-governed and operated transit districts.
-During 2021, passenger ridership has increased significantly, yet remains below pre-COVID levels.
-Ridership is expected to continue to increase over the next 24 months.
 The State also operates two historic passenger and vehicular ferries, linking communities on the Connecticut River.